-‘Two sessions’: China sets 5 percent growth target for 2024 amid headwinds
+‘Two sessions’: China sets 5 percent growth target, boosts military budget

 Beijing sets one of its lowest targets in decades amid property crisis, slowing exports and population decline.